 Many times, we try to restore your chipped or broken teeth using our restorative procedures like bonding, filling

-, and others.
+, and crowns.
 But in some cases, the damage to your teeth is too severe to repair.
 In such situations, extracting the teeth is the only solution to protect your gum and remaining teeth from decay, infection, and other oral problems.

 - Tooth extraction is recommended when the infection or decay has reached deep into your teeth.